detroitledger/codestandards/README.md

 ## Code quality

 **Javascript**
-Use the eslint config file in this repo with `prettier` wherever feasible.
+Use the [eslint config file](https://github.com/detroitledger/codestandards/blob/master/.eslintrc.js) in this repo with `[prettier](https://github.com/prettier/prettier)` wherever feasible to help keep code consistent.
+Prettier will automatically format your code on save and alert you to any errors.
+Packages are available for most major editors.

 **Python**